YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Bootstrap from a degraded selection function

-The B-BASE model catalog scores 6\% below our BASE model with a 4\% drop in the number of matches and a lower average source score, which is consistent with a reduced training parameter-space coverage.
-After a single bootstrap step, the B-BT1 model already achieves a similar score to our BASE model.
+The B-BASE model catalog scores 6\% below our BASE model with a 4\% drop in matches and a lower average source score, which is consistent with a reduced training parameter-space coverage.
+After a single bootstrap step, the B-BT1 model already achieves a score similar to that of our BASE model.
 The second bootstrap further improves the score by placing B-BT2 in between our BASE and BT1 models, confirming our hypothesis.
-Achieving higher scores with additional bootstrap steps would likely require some adjustments in our bootstrap strategy.
-As detailed in Sect.~\ref{sec:training_setup}, all new sources are flagged as difficult instead of confident targets, which gives more weight to sources from the original selection function compared to the new ones, which is an issue if the starting selection function is too conservative.
-When generalizing this approach to observational data, we would recommend refining the process to remove the difficult flag of some targets based on their predicted objectness score.
+Here, we followed the approach described in Sect.~\ref{sec:training_setup} to add new sources to the training sample, thereby limiting the gains from the degraded selection function.
+In particular, all new sources are flagged as difficult rather than confident targets, giving more weight to sources from the original selection function than to the new ones, which is problematic if the starting selection function is too conservative.
+To address this issue, the selection process after a bootstrap step could be modified to include criteria for adding a source to the confident target list.
+For example, if a source is confidently detected over multiple consecutive bootstrap steps, it can be considered easy enough to detect.
+Also, in our current approach, we suppose that a source from the initial selection function is necessarily detectable, which might not be true.
+We already stated that sources originally selected that do not match the previous model's predictions could be flagged as difficult, and if they are never detected across multiple bootstrap steps, they should likely be removed.
+This would be particularly useful for applications involving artifacts that can be selected by an initial function based on brightness but that do not match the morphology of typical sources from the training dataset.

 \FloatBarrier